 The current tax loophole skews the free market.
 It allows businesses that employ fewer people and contribute to the economies of fewer states to avoid collecting sales taxes.
 This not only forces more brick-and-mortar stores to close their doors and lay off their employees, but also requires consumers to shoulder the burden and liability of the sales tax themselves – taxes that the consumer is by current law required to compute and pay as a part of their yearly taxes.
 The RTPA would close this loophole in a way that is generous to small remote sellers and puts our neighborhood retailers on a level playing field – without completely changing our current state sales and use tax structure.

 RTPA includes significant audit protections for small businesses – and exempts businesses under $5 million in gross receipts from state audits entirely.
 Additionally, this legislation also exempts more small businesses from collection requirements in the first year – while the MFA only exempted businesses under $1 million in sales, the RTPA in the first year exempts small business under $10 million, phasing to $5 million in the second year and $1 million in the third.
 Finally, the RTPA calls for states to give remote sellers the software needed to collect and remit the taxes due.
-It also requires states to pay for
+It also requires states to pay for set-up, installation, and maintenance costs on the software.

 Lead cosponsors of this bill include: Representatives Steve Womack (R-AR-3), John Conyers (D-MI-13), Kristi Noem (R-SD-AL), Steve Stivers (R-OH-1), Peter Welch (D-VT-AL), Jackie Speier (D-CA-14), and Suzan DelBene (D-WA-1).